WindowsJavaEdition/JavaAppletViewer/README.md

 ------
 Load the repository in Visual Studio/Visual Basic and you are good to go.

-Remember about the seperate `launcher.html` file when making your forks.
+The `launcher.html` file is created automatically when clicking the "Launch Applet" button since version dev_02.

 Gallery
 ------